Mograsim-Team/Mograsim/docs/development_environment.md

   Library in the Eclipse projects.<br> This should be the same as the one the target definition used for the build and the same that maven is run with ( -> check the Run Configuration)

-## Eclipse Plugins

-- Short explanation of the different names and terms used in Eclipse Plugin Dev, and short introduction to the different mechanisms used.

 ## Mograsim Structure